hepcat72/CFF/README.md

 The pipeline is an 8-step process, plus an optional conversion step to use the output with qiime, version 1.3.0 (see qiime.org).
 It can be run with a single command (run_CFF_on_FastA.tcsh or run_CFF_on_FastQ.tcsh), but each script component is also available.

     1.  mergeSeqs.pl        truncates, dereplicates, and renames sequences in samples
     2.  neighbors.pl        generates a list of Hamming distance 1 sequences
     3.  errorRates.pl       generates a Z-Score histogram (see -h)
     4.  errorRates.pl       estimates substitution error rate (see -z)
     5.  nZeros.pl           calculates null model abundance (N0) for each sequence
     6.  getCandidates.pl    filters sequences by N/N0 threshold
-    7. getReals.pl      filters chimeric candidates and generates overall abundance table
+    7.  getReals.pl         filters chimeric candidates and generates an abundance table
     8.  filterIndels.pl     (optional) identifies sequences differing by indels
     9.  cff2qiime.pl        (optional) convert sequence output to qiime input files
+    10. interestingPairs.pl (optional) identify similar sequences that behave differently

 Note that when analyzing 454 data, consider running filterIndels.pl in --pre-filter-mode first, but be aware that this could mix sequences with biologically real indels with neighboring sequences.
 These scripts assume that each "real" sequence (those we seek to identify), whenever present in the sample, start from the same place in its sequence.
 In particular, CFF will work with any PCR-amplified tag sequencing dataset (such as 16S), but is NOT applicable to shotgun metagenomics where sequences need to be aligned to match each other.